Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

 \section{Policy Network}

-In this section, we introduce the architecture of our policy network, which is used in the first stage for route construction.
+In this section, we introduce the architecture of our policy network, which is used for route construction in the first stage.
 In addition, at the end of this section, we will describe the basic training algorithm for updating the policy network during training.